PhilippeR26/Starknet-WalletAccount/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>I</kbd> to see debug information.

-The DAPP is made in the next.js framework.
-Coded in Typescript.
-Using Starknet.js v6.8.0, get-starknet v4, Next.js framework, Zustand context & Chaka-ui components.
+The DAPP is coded in Typescript, using Starknet.js v11.0.1, get-starknet v6, the Next.js 16 framework, Zustand context & Chakra-ui components.

 ## Deploy on Vercel 🎊 :